counterspecies/esp32_hal_dht11_driver/readme.md

 ## esp32_hal-dht11-driver

-esp32_hal-dht11-driver is is a Rust crate that reads temperature and humidity data from the DHT11 sensors for esp32 series.
+This Rust library is a driver for DHT11 temperature and humidity sensor for esp32 series.
 Forked from https://github.com/nor236/esp32-dht11-rs, and updated to remove depancency from the embedded_hal crate, resolving some dependancy issues with certain esp32 crates.

 ## Usage